weakish/pomodoro-timer/README.md

 ---------

 Ring file is located at `~/.config/pomodoro-timer/bell.ogg`.
-You can replace with your own ring file, as long as your ring file is Ogg Vorbis audio file.
+You can replace it with your own ring file, as long as your ring file is Ogg Vorbis audio file.